Kaworu Nagisa: Voice

+Netflix's dub

-In the Netflix dub, one of Kaworu's lines to Shinji was changed from ADV DVD's "I love you" to "I like you".
+In the Netflix dub, one of Kaworu's lines to Shinji was changed from A.D.
+Vision DVD's "I love you" to "I like you".
+Kaworu also describes Shinji as "worthy of love" in ADV Films' English dub, while Netflix's version translates the line as "worthy of grace".
 This was a controversial choice among some fans, who felt it altered their relationship and contributed to queer erasure.
+Anime scholar Jonathan Clements noted that ADV’s subtitles also used the term "like", making the censorship hypothesis unlikely.
+He further argued that "both terms carry a certain ambiguity".
 Dan Kanemitsu, studio Khara's in-house translator responsible for the updated Evangelion subtitles, production assistance, and other official Gainax and Khara translations, including the Rebuild of Evangelion films, explained in an interview that he consults the original creator when the meaning is unclear or ambiguous.
 He defended the importance of ambiguity, citing Anno's commentaries on Evangelions ambiguity and open-endedness, his commitment to accuracy, and conveying the text's intended nuances across a cultural gap.

-Shinji's voice actress, Megumi Ogata, also agreed with the translation for the Netflix/Khara release, saying she originally interpreted Kaworu's lines as "like", and that she is glad the new version is closer to the original Japanese version.
+Shinji's voice actress, Megumi Ogata, agreed with Kanemitsu's translation for the Netflix release, saying she originally interpreted Kaworu's lines as "like", and that she is glad the new version is closer to the original Japanese version.
+Ogata also rejected the notion of Kaworu as his lover, or that he is someone he can depend on, but instead sees him as a friend that is his equal.
+She pointed out that Shinji is more clingy in the original series, while in the Rebuild saga he has a more active role and his relationship with Kaworu is consequently different: "I feel like, this time, it's more than his attraction to Kaworu or what he learns from him – they're depicted more as friends gradually closing the distance between each other".